 From 1995 to the present day, the firm has experienced considerable growth, working on increasingly complex projects and expanding our design and technical capabilities, In 2006, Lam Partners renovated its office, and the firm’s logo and brand was updated to its current format in 2007.
 Keith Yancey was promoted to Principal in 2005, followed by Glenn Heinmiller in 2008.

 Bill Lam passed away in 2012.
-Fittingly, a memorial service was held at Eric Saarinen’s MIT Chapel, one of Bill’s favorite spaces in Cambridge.
+Fittingly, a memorial service was held at Eero Saarinen’s MIT Chapel, one of Bill’s favorite spaces in Cambridge.
 The service was attended by family, colleagues, and friends from around the world.
 Bill’s legacy lives on in all of those who worked with him, and who were inspired by his teaching and dedication to the profession of lighting.
 For more about Bill, please refer to his obituaries in the Boston Globe and in Architectural Lighting.

 Lam Holiday party, 2012.

 Lam Labs was founded in 2014 as a division of Lam Partners, to pursue research opportunities and explore innovative lighting ideas beyond the bounds of conventional project structures.
 The firm is dedicated to carrying forward our rich history of design excellence, with a very talented and energetic staff of designers, using the latest design tools and lighting technology in new and exciting ways.
 Lam Partners is committed to the principles of integrated design, teaching, promoting energy efficiency and sustainability, and building rewarding, collaborative and lasting relationships within the design community.